Albatross: A scalable simulation-based inference pipeline for analysing stellar streams in the Milky Way: Conclusions and Outlook

 We argued in the introduction that stellar streams are an exciting probe of galactic and dark matter physics.
 This is particularly true as the quality of observations continues to significantly improve in the eras of \emph{Gaia} and the Vera Rubin observatory~\cite{Gaia:2018aaa,Gaia:2021aaa,LSSTScience:2009jmu,Bechtol:2019acd}.
 Taking full advantage of this data is challenging, however, both in terms of robust statistical analysis and the complexity of simulations required.
 Ultimately, if we are interested in using stellar streams to analyse scenarios such as the origin and statistics of substructure in the stream~\cite{Banik:2018pal,Banik:2018pjp,Banik:2019smi,Banik:2019cza}, or the impact of a large population of low mass subhalos on streams in the Milky Way~\cite{Erkal:2014tda,Erkal:2015kqa,Bonaca:2018fek}, we will have to overcome these hurdles.
 This is the context we had in mind when developing \texttt{albatross} and \texttt{sstrax}.
 The aim was to develop a scalable, simulation-efficient framework that did not make any assumption about the complexity of the forward simulator.
 This is exactly the sort of task that simulation-based inference methods were developed to address.
 In terms of specific outlook, we believe there are a number of interesting avenues to pursue given the capabilities developed here.

 On the analysis side, there are a number of interesting claims in the literature about the origin and characterisation of the gaps and features in streams such as GD1~\cite{Grillmair:2006bd,Eyre:2009hg,deBoer:2018aaa,Price-Whelan:2018aaa}.
 More specifically, it would be an extremely important result to classify \emph{e.g.} the gap in GD1 as being due to a compact object or subhalo collision~\cite{Price-Whelan:2018aaa,deBoer:2018aaa,Carlberg:2013gxa}.
 To obtain a definitive answer, however, one needs to show that the features cannot (at least to some degree of statistical certainty) arise by chance as a result of some stochasticity in the tidal stripping process, selection effects at the level of stream detection, or as a result of a more complex model of the Milky Way potential including known substructure such as dwarf galaxies or globular clusters~\cite{Doke:2022jro,Dillamore:2022aaa,Amorisco:2016evb}.
 Similarly, it would be interesting to provide a conclusive answer as to the relative shape and size of the Milky Way gravitational potential from an analysis of individual or multiple streams~\cite{S5:2021edi}.
 The key advantage of the framework we have put forward here is that one can (and should) ask all of these questions simultaneously.
 This is a more precise version of the statement in the introduction where we argued that we would ideally like to analyse the large- and small-scale structures present in stellar streams at the same time.
+On a more cautionary note, in order to move towards analysing real data in its full complexity with this class of simulation-based inference methods, it will be important to characterise and quantify the sensitivity of the inference method to perturbations or misspecifications in the forward model.
+This is particularly relevant in the case of stellar streams where the physics is highly complex, and it is unlikely to be possible for a simulation model to be developed that is simultaneously fully self-consistent \emph{and} fast enough for parameter inference.
+One step towards this goal could include analysing mock streams generated from N-body simulations (see \textit{e.g.}~\cite{Varghese:2011aaa}) with identifiable parameters that match those in the model (such as the cluster velocity dispersion, analytic potential, or the age of the stream).
+One should bear in mind, however, that this is not necessarily an issue directly with simulation-based inference, but also affects traditional approaches such as MCMC if \textit{e.g.} the modelling or data likelihood is miscalibrated.